-27. Significant influence
+27. SIGNIFICANT INFLUENCE

-- 27.1.
-The Company must not acquire transferable securities issued by a body corporate and carrying rights to vote (whether or not on substantially all matters) at a general meeting of that body corporate if: - 27.1.1. immediately before the acquisition, the aggregate of any such securities held by the Company gives the Company power significantly to influence the conduct of business of that body corporate; or - 27.1.2. the acquisition gives the Company that power. - 27.2.
+27.1.
+The Company must not acquire transferable securities issued by a body corporate and carrying rights to vote (whether or not on substantially all matters) at a general meeting of that body corporate if:

+- 27.1.1. immediately before the acquisition, the aggregate of any such securities held by the Company gives the Company power significantly to influence the conduct of business of that body corporate; or - 27.1.2. the acquisition gives the Company that power. - 27.2.
 For the purposes of paragraph 27.1, the Company is to be taken to have power significantly to influence the conduct of business of a body corporate if it can, because of the transferable securities held by it, exercise or control the exercise of 20% or more of the voting rights in that body corporate (disregarding for this purpose any temporary suspension of voting rights in respect of the transferable securities of that body corporate).

-28. Concentration
+28. CONCENTRATION

 - 28.1.
 The Company: must not acquire transferable securities other than debt securities which: - 28.1.1. do not carry a right to vote on any matter at a general meeting of the body corporate that issued them; and - 28.1.2. represent more than 10% of these securities issued by that body corporate; - 28.2.
 The Company must not acquire more than 10% of the debt securities issued by any single issuing body; - 28.3.
-The Company must not acquire more than 25% of the units in a collective investment scheme; - 28.4.
-The Company must not acquire more than 10% of the approved money-market instruments issued by any single body; and - 28.5. need not comply with the limits in paragraphs 28.2, 28.3 and 28.4 of this Appendix if, at the time of the acquisition, the net amount in issue of the relevant investment cannot be calculated.
+The Company must not acquire units representing more than 25% in value of the scheme property in: (a) a collective investment scheme that is not an umbrella or a sub-fund; or (b) a sub-fund of an umbrella; - 28.4. the Company must not acquire more than 10% of the approved money-market instruments issued by any single body; - 28.5. need not comply with the limits in paragraphs 28.2, 28.3 and 28.4 of this Appendix if, at the time of the acquisition, the net amount in issue of the relevant investment cannot be calculated; and - 28.6. need not comply with the limit in paragraph 28.3 in the circumstances outlined in COLL 5.2.29(6).

-29. Derivative exposure
+29. DERIVATIVE EXPOSURE